Norway's Eurovision treasure Nora Brocksted has died. She was the singer of the first two Norwegian entries:Voi Voi (1960) and Sommar I Palma (1961).

 Play That Song Again 2015 (Andy's Karaoke Mix)

 Now (Andy's Karaoke Mix)

 A CD single is released on May 15, available at the Energise Records shop.

 Earlier this year the album One Step Further was released including Matt Pop remix versions of the four Eurovision songs mentioned above.

 Another recent release is the album Nicki French: The Singles 1997-2015.
-Energize Records also offer a 4-disc (though CD-r) release with the albums One Step Further, The Singles 1997-2015, a Megamix CD and a 4th album Total Eclipse Of The Heart including two previously unreleased demo's.
+Energise Records also offer a 4-disc (though CD-r) release with the albums One Step Further, The Singles 1997-2015, a Megamix CD and a 4th album Total Eclipse Of The Heart including two previously unreleased demo's.